Generalized Post Embedding Problems: Undecidability for and other extensions

 \paragraph{Combining directness and codirectness.} Another direction is to allow \emph{combining} directness and codirectness constraints.
 Formally, $\PEPdcd$ is the problem of deciding, given $\Sigma$, $\Gamma$, $u$, $v$, and $R\in\Reg(\Sigma)$ as usual, whether there exists $\sigma \in R$ such that $u(\tau) \subword v(\tau)$ and $u(\tau')\subword v(\tau')$ for all decompositions $\sigma=\tau.\tau'$.
 In other words, $\sigma$ is both a direct and a codirect solution.

 Note that $\PEPdcd$ has no $R'$ parameter (or, equivalently, has $R'=\Sigma^*$) and requires directness and codirectness at all positions.
-However, this restricted combination is already undecidable: \ifthenelse{\boolean{fsttcs_style}}{ \begin{theorem}\textbf{ (Undecidability)} }{ \begin{theorem}[Undecidability] } $\PEPdcd$ is $\Sigma_1^0$-complete. \end{theorem} Membership in $\Sigma_1^0$ is clear and we prove hardness by reducing from the Reachability Problem for length-preserving semi-Thue systems.
-The undecidability is linked to relying on \emph{different} embeddings of $u(\sigma)$ in $v(\sigma)$ for the directness and codirectness.
-In contrast, for $\PEPpd$ we need to consider only the leftmost embedding of $u(\sigma)$ in $v(\sigma)$.
+However, this restricted combination is already undecidable: \begin{thm}[Undecidability] $\PEPdcd$ is $\Sigma_1^0$-complete. \end{thm} Membership in $\Sigma_1^0$ is clear and we prove hardness by reducing from the Reachability Problem for length-preserving semi-Thue systems.